 Mobile RUM provides visibility into your end users’ experience on your mobile applications.
 In Datadog, you can correlate data about how your customers are using your mobile applications to the corresponding backend traces, infrastructure-level metrics, and logs when troubleshooting performance issues.
 Sign up for more information here.

 Real User Monitoring (RUM) enables you to visualize and analyze the performance of your frontend applications as seen by your users.
 Understand how to improve your users’ experience by following the latency from the frontend to the backend.
 Advanced visualizations of real user data, like the one below, allow for quick and actionable insights.
 Like all other Datadog products, Real User Monitoring data can be correlated with your application traces, infrastructure-level metrics, and logs to quickly troubleshoot performance issues.
 RUM is generally available, and you can learn more about it in our RUM blog post.

-With the availability of Private Locations within Datadog Synthetics, you can now proactively monitor internal-facing applications or any private URLs that aren’t accessible from the public internet.
+With the availability of private locations within Datadog Synthetics, you can now proactively monitor internal-facing applications or any private URLs that aren’t accessible from the public internet.
 These private locations can also be used to create synthetic data centers in the locations that matter most to you, such as offices, call centers, or warehouses, regardless of whether Datadog hosts synthetic locations there.
 Setup involves an easy installation of a “synthetic worker” on your infrastructure.
-Your custom Private Location then appears on the Datadog Synthetics UI, alongside the other Datadog-hosted locations, and enables the full-stack visibility of your frontend requests with the additional, correlated context of your backend traces, metrics, and logs.
+Your custom private location then appears on the Datadog Synthetics UI, alongside the other Datadog-hosted locations, and enables the full-stack visibility of your frontend requests with the additional, correlated context of your backend traces, metrics, and logs.
 Private locations is now generally available, and you can read more about it in our blog post.